Brian-Pho/Textbook-Notes/content/posts/books/the-power-of-meaning/index.md

 date: "2018-12-08"
 categories:
   - Books
-excerpt: "Living a meaningful life."
+excerpt: "On how to live a meaningful life."
 ---

 ## Introduction